SophieDufrane/redeemit-platform/README.md

 ## Key Features

 ### Admin Access
+Admins have full control over the catalogue and user points balances via the admin panel.
+Features include:

-- **Manage Catalogue**
+- **Manage Catalogue:**
-  Admins can keep the reward catalogue up to date by:
-  - Adding new gift card.
-  - Editing details of existing gift card (e.g. name, image, points required, description, terms and conditions).
+  - Add new gift card with details such as name, points required, stock quantity, and T&Cs.
+  - Edit existing gift cards to update descriptions, points required, or stock.
-  - Removing gift card.
+  - Delete gift cards no longer available.

-- **Manage User's Points Balance**
+- **Manage User Points:**
-  Admins can update and manage employees' reward points balance.
+  - Update employees' point balances through the admin panel.

-### Employee Access
+### Employee Access (users)
+Employees have an intuitive interface to manage their redemptions.
+Features include:

-- **Security Features**
+- **Security Features: Login & Logout:**
-  - Secure login/logout via **Django Allauth**.
+  - Secure authentication via **Django Allauth** for accessing the platform.
-  - Only authenticated users can access employee or admin functionality.
-  - Admin access is restricted to authorised users through the admin panel.

-- **Browse Available Rewards**
+- **Browse Rewards:**
-  View the catalogue to explore available gift cards.
+  - View available gift cards in the catalogue.
+  - Access detailed information for each gift card.

-- **Redemption**
+- **Redemption Process:**
-  Employees can seamlessly redeem their points by:
-  - Selecting gift card and viewing details.
-  - Add a gift card to their cart.
-  - Viewing and reviewing their cart.
-  - Modifying items in the cart if necessary.
+  - Add items to a cart, creating new cart records in the database.
-  - Finalising the redemption process.

-- **View User Profile Details - TO CONFIRM!!**
-  Employees can view their personal details, including their reward points balance.
+  - Modify cart items, including updating quantities and removing items.
+  - Redeem items, deducting points and clearing the cart.

+- **Responsive Feedback:**
+  - Employees receive immediate success or error messages for actions such as redemption or insufficient balance.

 ## User Experience

 The user experience focuses on creating a seamless, intuitive interface for both employees and administrators.
-The platform aims to simplify navigation, reduce friction during interactions, and ensure tasks are completed efficiently.
+The platform aims to simplify navigation and ensure tasks are completed efficiently.

+### Mobile-First Design
+The platform was developed using a **mobile-first design methodology**, ensuring optimal usability on smaller screens before scaling up to larger devices.
+This approach guarantees a responsive and accessible experience for employees, regardless of their device.

 ### Wireframes
 Wireframes were designed to outline the layout and functionality of each page and to help visualise the user flow.
 This ensures the platform’s structure is logical, responsive, and user-friendly.</br>